decentraland/documentation/content/player/decentraland-in-world/finding-events.md

 weight: 4
 ---

-The best way to discover interesting places and meet new people is to attend [events]({{< ref "/content/player/FAQs/posting-events.md">}}) – jump in and start chatting!
-Alternatively, you can run freely through Decentraland for a surprise adventure.
-Make sure to visit the boundaries of the city to watch a peaceful sunrise or sunset over the ocean.

-# Events

 The best way to meet new people in Decentraland is to attend events!
 Anyone in the community can submit an event to Decentraland’s Event page, so you can discover a wide variety of events, from annual music festivals to weekly hang outs, if you stay updated.